borh/clj-mecab/README.md

 ## Roadmap

-Several fautures are planned for future versions:
+Several features are planned for future versions:

 -   Better examples